 The innovations developed by the KION Group are comprehensively protected by intellectual property rights, in particular patents.
 Nevertheless, there is always the possibility that products or product components will be imitated.
 There is also a risk that patent applications will not be successful.
 The KION Group mitigates research and development risk by focusing firmly on customer benefit in its development of products and solutions.
 Customer needs are incorporated into the development process on an ongoing basis by ensuring close collaboration between sales and development units and taking account of all region-specific requirements.

-Procurement activities constitute a potential risk for the KION Group in terms of the general lack of availability of parts and components and the rising cost of raw materials, energy, inputs and intermediate products.
+Procurement activities constitute a potential risk for the KION Group in terms of the general availability of parts and components and the rising cost of raw materials, energy, inputs and intermediate products.
 In particular, restricted capacity in a tight supplier market could result in the KION Group facing backlogs in the supply of individual raw materials and components.
+As seen in 2018, these backlogs can lead to temporary decreases in revenue and cash flow as well as to inefficiencies in production.
 The KION Group obtains some of its key components from a limited number of core suppliers.
 Key components in the Industrial Trucks & Services segment include internal combustion engines, tyres and high-performance forged and electronic parts.

 Price changes present another procurement-related risk.
-In 2017, around 25 per cent of the cost of materials for new trucks was directly influenced by changes in commodity prices (2016: around 25 per cent).
+In 2018, around 25.5 per cent (2017: around 25 per cent) of the cost of materials for new trucks was directly influenced by changes in commodity prices.
 Moreover, conditions in the commodity markets typically affect component prices after a delay of three to six months.
 The KION Group endeavours to pass on price increases to customers but cannot always do so entirely due to market pressures.

 Production risks are largely caused by quality problems, possible disruptions to operational procedures or production downtime at individual sites.
+They can also materialise as secondary risks resulting from the aforementioned procurement risks.
 In such cases, the KION Group’s closely integrated manufacturing network presents a heightened risk to its ability to deliver goods on time.
 There is also a risk that structural measures and reorganisation projects will not be implemented owing to disruption of production or strikes.
 Delays in delivery or a rise in the number of complaints could harm the KION Group’s positioning in the price segments and sales markets that it serves and, as a result, could harm its financial situation.